hosseinmoein/DataItem/README.md

 # DataItem
-This is an interpretation and implementation of a dependency graph by which you can implement many analytical models, such as alpha and risk models.
+This is an interpretation and implementation of dependency graph by which you can implement many analytical models, such as alpha and risk models.